-This report describes the ninth (2016) year of ongoing monitoring in the LCR as a component of the WUP under the project: CLBMON-29 Lower Columbia River Juvenile Sturgeon Detection.
+This report describes the tenth (2017) year of monitoring in the LCR as a component of the WUP under the project: CLBMON-29 Lower Columbia River Juvenile Sturgeon Detection.
 Specific components of the study are to:

 - 1. Monitor distribution of both larvae and juvenile life history stages. - 2.
 Estimate growth and survival of both wild and hatchery origin White Sturgeon. - 3.
-Describe sex and stage of maturity of hatchery origin White Sturgeon
+Describe sex and stage of maturity of hatchery origin White Sturgeon.